 Panel B examines only taxpaying firms and considers increases in tax payments.
-We do not observe strong patterns in the intensive margin of taxpaying firms consistent with pro-compliance effects of public disclosure.
+We do not observe strong patterns in the intensive margin of taxpaying firms consistent with procompliance effects of public disclosure.
 Australian private and public firms appear to be decreasing and increasing, respectively, tax payments over time, regardless of disclosure.
 The only potential effect of disclosure is for foreign-owned companies, where the ratio increases slightly in 2014 for firms not subject to disclosure but decreases for firms subject to disclosure.
 As foreign-owned companies are generally subsidiaries of public companies (e.g., Google Australia), this is again consistent with investor pressure to reduce taxes in the public company setting.
-These data patterns are consistent with-although certainly not dispositive of-private companies anticipating a greater cost to disclosure than public companies precisely because they exhibit a higher prevalence of both avoiding disclosure and increasing the amount of tax they pay (slightly more so when they are subject to disclosure).
+These data patterns are consistent with-although certainly not dispositive of---private companies anticipating a greater cost to disclosure than public companies precisely because they exhibit a higher prevalence of both avoiding disclosure and increasing the amount of tax they pay (slightly more so when they are subject to disclosure).

-3.4.
-Other changes in firm behavior
+3.4 Other Changes in Firm Behavior

-While firms may avoid mandatory disclosure or may change their underlying tax behavior so as to change the contents of the mandatory disclosure, in this section, we briefly discuss one additional behavior firms may take-firms can supplement confusing mandatory disclosure with clarifying voluntary disclosure (Guay et al., 2016).
-The limited time-period after these disclosure events precludes an in-depth analysis of this effect, but we nevertheless describe some preliminary analysis on this potential corporate response to mandatory public tax-return disclosure.15
+While firms may avoid mandatory disclosure or may change their underlying tax behavior so as to change the contents of the mandatory disclosure, in this section, we briefly discuss one additional behavior firms may take-firms can supplement confusing mandatory disclosure with clarifying voluntary disclosure (Guay et al. 2016).
+The limited time-period after these disclosure events precludes an in-depth analysis of this effect, but we nevertheless describe some preliminary analysis on this potential corporate response to mandatory public tax-return disclosure.
+15

-We start by examining the corporate communications from the ten largest firms that were covered in the media as not having paid any tax, as arguably these firms would be most driven to respond to the public disclosure.16 We examine corporate press releases, annual reports, websites, and do general Google searches for information from the firm.
-Of those ten firms, we find two examples of changes in disclosure.17 Next, we downloaded the most recent annual reports for the Australian Securities Exchange 100 (ASX 100), and, examined what disclosures they made regarding the ATO.
-We found four examples out of the 100 annual reports that specifically mentioned the ATO disclosure regime, often mentioning how much in tax the firm paid.18 Finally, in general searching online, we have found other examples of disclosure clarifying the tax payments.19 In summary, we find some evidence of companies attempting to explain to the public and investors the ATO disclosures.
-Our analysis suggests, though, that the great majority of companies did not react in this way.
-However, as stated, this disclosure regime is relatively new, and more firms may, in time, start disclosing clarifications regarding the ATO disclosure.
+We start by examining the corporate communications from the ten largest firms that were covered in the media as not having paid any tax, as arguably these firms would be most driven to respond to the public disclosure.
+We examine corporate press releases, annual reports, websites, and do general Google searches for information from the firm.
+Of those ten firms, we find two examples of changes in disclosure.
+Next, we downloaded the most recent annual reports for the tax-20151217-glpr80.html.